 LTIP Units and OP LTIP Units held pursuant to the Company's incentive plans are generally exercisable by the holder at any time after vesting.
 Each LTIP Unit is convertible into one common share.
 Each OP LTIP Unit is convertible into an OP Unit on a one-for-one basis.
 Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of common shares of the Company or for the cash value of such common shares, at the Company's election.
 Costs associated with the LTIP Units and the OP LTIP Units issued under the Company's incentive plans are measured as of the grant date and expensed ratably over the vesting period.
-Total expense associated with LTIP Units and OP LTIP Units issued under the Company's incentive plans for each of the three-month period ended March 31, 2018 was \$0.1 million.
+Total expense associated with LTIP Units and OP LTIP Units issued under the

+Company's incentive plans for each of the three- and six-month periods ended June 30, 2018 was \$0.1 million and \$0.2 million, respectively.